BurningFlipside/DevSandbox/README.md

 change source code and refresh browser to immediately see your changes

-if you have mysql, ldap, or mongo database services running on your development machine you will need to stop those services or modify setting here.
+if you have mysql, ldap, or mongo database services running on your development machine you will need to stop those services while docker-compose is running.

 ```
 $ docker-compose up
 ```